-The accumulated benefit obligation for our defined benefit pension plans was \$ 772.1 million and \$ 746.8 million at December 31, 2023 and 2022, respectively.
+The accumulated benefit obligation for our defined benefit pension plans was \$ 703.4 million and \$ 772.1 million at December 31, 2024 and 2023, respectively.

-For the years ended December 31, 2023 and 2022, the pension benefit obligations experienced actuarial losses and gains of \$ 23.0 million and \$ 259.3 million, respectively, primarily due to the impact of increases in the discount rates used to calculate the benefit obligations.
+For the years ended December 31, 2024 and 2023, the pension benefit obligations experienced actuarial gains and losses of \$ 27.0 million and \$ 23.0 million, respectively, primarily due to the impact of increases in the discount rates used to calculate the benefit obligations.

-In 2024, our contributions are expected to be \$ 1.4 million to our defined benefit pension plans, and no contributions are expected to be made to our other postemployment benefit plans.
+In 2025, our contributions are expected to be \$ 9.8 million to our defined benefit pension plans, and no contributions are expected to be made to our other postemployment benefit plans.
+In October 2024, we purchased group annuity contracts and transferred approximately \$ 39 million of the assets and liabilities related to certain participants in our deferred benefit pension plan to a third-party insurance company.